franzaps/skillman/README.md

 # skillman

-Keep reusable agent skills in one place.
-Then add the skills you want to each project.
+Find agent skills on [skills.sh](https://skills.sh), keep them in one library, and enable or disable the ones you want per project.

-`skillman` copies active skills into `.agents/skills/` in your current directory.
-It does not run a background service or keep a database.
+`skillman find` searches the public index. `skillman pull` installs from GitHub or any git repo.
+Active skills are copied into `.agents/skills/` in your current directory.
+There is no background service and no database.

 ## What you need